rileymck/Current-Network-Project/README.md

 # Quick shout out:
 Thank you to Josh Gorden for helping me with some problems I ran into along the way.
-If you go and look at the "Network Project Documentation.docx" you can find his website and his LinkedIn profile
+If you go and look at the "Network Project Documentation.docx" you can find his website and his LinkedIn profile.